unitn-sml/pyconstruct/docs/_sources/quick_start.rst.txt

 In the above code we declared an array ``ext`` of the extremes of each number.
-The two following constraints enforce the length of each number to be lower than ``MAX_DIGITS`` and the first digit of each number to be different from zero.
+The two following constraints enforce the length of each number to be lower than ``MAX_DIGITS``.
 Then, for each two consecutive extremes we extracted one vector containing the zero-padded numbers, iterating over ``k``.
 The conditional statement makes sure the arrays are populated as we expect.
 For instance, for the sequence ``34 + 56 = 90`` we get:

 .. code-block:: none